• Skip to primary navigation

 I'm always looking for some innovative ways to prepare black eyed peas because I only ever seem to make a curry with them.

 This time I wanted to try something that was different, but tasty at the same time.
-The key is for this recipe to be flavoursome but not in the form of a Black Eyed Peas Curry.
+The key is for this recipe to be flavoursome but not in the form of a Close up of the black eyed peas

 Air frying black eyed peas